A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 10. Your HSA can be your long-term care fund

-If you’re healthy and don’t have much in the way of medical expenses, you can think of your HSA as a really long-term investment.
-You’ll have to stop contributing to it once you’re enrolled in Medicare, but the money that’s already in the account at that point can continue to grow from one year to the next during your retirement.
+If you’re healthy and don’t have much in the way of medical expenses, you can think of your HSA as a very long-term investment.
+You’ll have to stop contributing to it once you’re enrolled in Medicare, but the money already in the account can continue to grow from one year to the next during your retirement.

 You might find that you want to use your HSA funds, tax-free, to pay Medicare premiums.
 (That’s Part A if you’re not eligible for premium-free Part A, as well as Part B and Part D. You can also pay Medicare Advantage premiums with HSA funds, but you cannot pay Medigap premiums with tax-free HSA money.)
 Or you might need the HSA funds to cover out-of-pocket medical expenses during retirement.